 Section 6.
 Hearing by Municipal Court.
-Pursuant to a request, the municipal court shall fix a time for a hearing to show cause why a vehicle should not be immediately abated.
-It shall receive the evidence and testimony of the chief of police and other interested persons concerning the existence, location, and condition of the vehicle.
-After the hearing, the court may authorize and order the vehicle removed by the city in accordance with the provisions of this ordinance.
-The court shall make its order in the form of a resolution which declares the vehicle to be a public nuisance.
-The resolution may order the removal of more than one vehicle and may consolidate the hearings and orders relating to more than one vehicle.
-The persons receiving the notice specified in section 4 shall be sent copies of the resolution of the court.
-In addition, the court may impose conditions and take such other action as it deems appropriate under the circumstances in order to carry out the purposes of this ordinance.
+Pursuant to a request, the Municipal Court shall fix a time for a hearing to show cause why a vehicle should not be immediately abated.
+It shall receive the evidence and testimony of the Chief of Police and other interested persons concerning the existence, location, and condition of the vehicle.
+After the hearing, the Court may authorize and order the vehicle removed by the city in accordance with the provisions of this ordinance.
+The Court shall make its order in the form of a resolution which declares the vehicle to be a public nuisance.
+The resolution may order the removal of more than one vehicle and may consolidate the hearings and orders relating to more than one vehicle. persons receiving the notice specified in section 4 shall be sent copies of the resolution of the Court.
+In addition, the Court may impose conditions and take such other action as it deems appropriate under the circumstances in order to carry out the purposes of this ordinance.
 It may delay the time for removal of said vehicle where, in its opinion, the circumstances justify it.
-It shall refuse to order the removal of the vehicle where the vehicle, in the opinion of the court, is not subject to the provisions of this ordinance.
-The court shall not be bound by the technical rules of evidence in the conduct of the hearing.
+It shall refuse to order the removal of the vehicle where the vehicle, in the opinion of the Court, is not subject to the provisions of this ordinance.
+The Court shall not be bound by the technical rules of evidence in the conduct of the hearing.

 Section 7.
 Appeal Provision.
-An interested person may appeal the decision of the municipal court by filing a written request of appeal with the city auditor within five days after the decision of the municipal court.
-The appeal shall then be heard by the city council which may affirm, amend, reserve, or take other action deemed appropriate.
+An interested person may appeal the decision of the Municipal Court by filing a written request of appeal with the City Recorder within five days after the decision of the Municipal Court.
+The appeal shall then be heard by the City Council which may affirm, amend, reserve, or take other action deemed appropriate.